AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-tables-index.md

 ALTER INDEX ALL ON [dbo].[FactInternetSales] REBUILD Partition = 5 WITH (DATA_COMPRESSION = COLUMNSTORE)
 ```

 Rebuilding an index in SQL Data Warehouse is an offline operation.
-For more information about rebuilding indexes, see the ALTER INDEX REBUILD section in [Columnstore Indexes Defragmentation][] and the syntax topic [ALTER INDEX][].
+For more information about rebuilding indexes, see the ALTER INDEX REBUILD section in [Columnstore Indexes Defragmentation][Columnstore Indexes Defragmentation] and the syntax topic [ALTER INDEX][ALTER INDEX].

 ### Step 3: Verify clustered columnstore segment quality has improved
 Rerun the query which identified table with poor segment quality and verify segment quality has improved.
 If segment quality did not improve, it could be that the rows in your table are extra wide.
 Consider using a higher resource class or DWU when rebuilding your indexes.
-If higher memory is needed,

 ## Rebuilding indexes with CTAS and partition switching

-This example uses [CTAS][] and partition switching to rebuild a table partition.
+This example uses [CTAS][CTAS] and partition switching to rebuild a table partition.

 ```sql
 -- Step 1: Select the partition of data and write it out to a new table using CTAS